getAlby/js-lightning-tools/README.md

   e: "44e1827635450ebb3c5a7d12c1f8e7b2b514439ac10a67eef3d9fd9c5c68e245"
 }

-// in one go with WebLN
+// in one go with WebLN (https://www.webln.guide) (easiest for web apps) const response = await ln.zap(zapArgs); // generates a zap invoice console.log(response.preimage); // print the preimage

-const response = await ln.zap(zapArgs); // generates a zap invoice console.log(response.preimage); // print the preimage
+// or use the alby-js-sdk for apps where WebLN is not available ln.webln = new webln.NostrWebLNProvider({ nostrWalletConnectUrl: loadNWCUrl() }); // loadNWCUrl() depending on your app.
+See alby-js-sdk readme const response = await ln.zap(zapArgs); // generates a zap invoice console.log(response.preimage); // print the preimage